 In This Section:

 The main career library in 103 Barnes Hall serves all Cornell students.
-It consists of approximately 540 books and 570 websites; information on law schools, medical schools, and other graduate programs; and test prep materials.
+It consists of 550 books and 582 websites; information on law schools, medical schools, and other graduate programs; and test prep materials.
 There is a media room for accessing the web and printing information.
 Hours are 8:00 am—4:30 pm, Monday—Friday, year-round.
 Numerous additional online resources can be found in the Link Library.

 Other Helpful Resources